 2011-12: Blujus was an offensive force from his defensive spot for a much-improved Brampton squad.
 In 66 games with the Battalion he was second on the team with 27 assists and was plus-four with 4 goals and 38 penalty minutes.
 The Battalion reached the second round of the playoffs and in 8 playoff contests Blujus scored 1 goal with 4 assists and was an even plus/minus with 4 penalty minutes.
 He was invited to the NHL Draft Combine and ranked 71st amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.

-Blujus is a smart defenseman who probably falls into the defensive category, but his offensive skills still seem to be taking shape.
+Blujus is a smart defenseman who falls into the defensive category, but his offensive skills still seem to be taking shape.
 He plays a heady game that relies more on his reading of the play than on pure physical play.
-Blujus has a good shot that could make him an effective weapon on the power-play, and his passing skills are generally good.
-He could stand to work on his skating, and he needs to make better use of his 6-3, 195-pound frame.
+Blujus has a hard, accurate shot and passing skills that make him an effective weapon on the power-play.
+He could stand to work on his skating and make better use of his large frame.

 Blujus made steady progress with Tampa Bay AHL affiliate Syracuse in 2014-15 in his first season of pro hockey.
 The Lightning have several young defense prospects so Blujus could spend another season with the Crunch in 2015-16.
 Long-term he projects as an effective two-way NHL defenseman who is responsible in his own end and can contribute to the offensive attack.